CatFish0192/Chick-Fram/README-EN.md

 4.Do you have the latest demo eligibility?
 Send us a private message and we'll get you the latest beta version

 5.If you are interested, welcome to join the XJZY development team!
 Here's how to get in touch:
--Wechat:Well, not for now
+- Wechat:Well, not for now
--QQ：3589326704
+- QQ：3589326704
--BiliBili: Xiaobai: 白猫猫猫猫猫猫猫儿 Orange cat: 橘猫猫猫猫猫猫猫儿 List of Developers:
+- BiliBili: Xiaobai: 白猫猫猫猫猫猫猫儿 Orange cat: 橘猫猫猫猫猫猫猫儿 List of Developers:
--Xiaobai: The main developer, responsible for most of the development work -Orange Cat: Responsible for finding and cracking bugs, full-time customer service -Old Tang: (The computer is gone, probably flushed down the toilet) Playing in the PUBG somewhere.........
+- Xiaobai: The main developer, responsible for most of the development work
+- Orange Cat: Responsible for finding and cracking bugs, full-time customer service
+- Old Tang: (The computer is gone, probably flushed down the toilet) Playing in the PUBG somewhere.........
 We'll see his "1.4" version in a while